Why use FreeBSD

 (I have not tried it yet, but the /dev/mem device exists).
 However, in FreeBSD, you can change the permissions

-on the GPIO pin device /dev/gpioc0 automatically, with a configuration file, so that the 'gpio' group has
+on the GPIO pin device /dev/gpioc0 automatically, with a configuration file, so that the 'operator' group (as

-read/write access to it.
-This way you can allow specific users to directly access the GPIO pins without having
+one example) has read/write access to it.
+This way you can allow specific users to directly access the GPIO

 Additionally FreeBSD supports I2C using the 'iic' device (via ioctl) as well as the 'i2c' utility for